“Does our company have to comply with the FMLA?”

 If the employee meets these criteria, they are eligible for up to 12 weeks of unpaid leave, which may be taken either in a lump sum or on an intermittent basis, depending on their needs.

 Keep in mind that many states have their own statutory leaves that operate similarly to the FMLA.
 Often these apply to smaller employers and expand the reasons or types of family members for which leave can be taken.
 Mammoth members can access state specific resources located in our HR Support center.

-Learn how to navigate the FMLA during our free, 30 minute webinar on 1/25/17 at 10AM PST.
+Learn how to navigate the FMLA by watching our free, 30-minute webinar.